Reiner Knizia’s Lord of the Rings Board Game Review

 The Path of Corruption

 The path of corruption mechanic might seem like it would push players to take individual actions to save their own hairy Hobbit feet from Sauron, but it actually binds the group together strategically.
 When a Hobbit grows too burdened — that is, corrupt — from carrying the Ring, it behooves the entire party to make sure that another Hobbit shares that burden for a time.
 The One Ring is not without its benefits; it is dangerous, but it is also powerful.
 Any time in the game, the Hobbit carrying the Ring can put it on, so that the party can progress, invisible, along one of the multiple game tracks, avoiding its greatest perils.
-The temporary safety comes at a price, though, as the Hobbit wearing the Ring almost inevitably journeys closer to the Dark Lord.
+However, the temporary safety comes at a price, as the Hobbit wearing the Ring almost inevitably journeys closer to the Dark Lord.

 A Cooperative Game